mightora/mightora.io/content/power-automate-connectors/calculate-working-day/using.md

 ---
 To use our connector;
 1. Add it in to your Power Automate Flow.
-2. Create your connection by entering your Mightora IO API key from [RapidAPI](https://mightora.io/calculate-working-day/get-api-key) or [Blobr](https://mightora.io/blobr-catalog)
+2. Create your connection by entering the API key free and choosing Blobr.
 3. Choose your action
 4. Pass in the optional and required parameters depending on the action.
 ## Parameters that can be used